murlis97/UsefulTutorials/README.md

 ---

 ### Start Here
-The list below isn't meant to be exclusive, it's more so a collection of links that have helped us out along the way (and can hopefully help you).
+The list below isn't meant to be exclusive, it is just a collection of links that have helped us out along the way (and can hopefully help you).
 As you'll see, we have focused on JavaScript, PHP, and Laravel.
+These tutorials are not very tough and with utmost concentration you can get through all this content in 3-4 weeks (except maybe some challenges) to become a Web Developer

 ---